|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 The following letter was sent to the Australian Greenhouse Office.
 This does not simply relate to Australia - some of the provisions are already mandatory in some states of the US, and the EU and China are also parties to the discussions.

-There are many factors that the author has either missed completely, or glossed over - much of which appears to have originated overseas.
+There are many factors that the author [of the RIS] has either missed completely, or glossed over - much of which appears to have originated overseas.
 While it cannot be denied that many existing external power supplies, plug-packs, wall transformers and other small external supplies are not particularly efficient, it has to be understood that the actual power used by most is quite low when not in use.

 Since the document appears to be primarily concerned with no-load performance, this is so minor in the greater scheme of energy savings that it is a fruitless exercise to waste time and money pursuing such an endeavour.
 Several things that the document has missed or glossed over are of great importance overall.
 These include ...